 creating the Second French Empire.

-Napoleon has many projects for the city of Paris.
+Napoleon III has many projects for the city of Paris.

 Napoleon III and Baron Eugene Haussmann, his prefect of the Seine department (which included the city of Paris)